dzikrimr/DailyPlate/README.md

 > **Warning**

->This app is in the beta stage, so it may have many bugs and make it crash.
+>This app is still in the development stage, so it may have many bugs and make it crash.
 If you find any bugs,
 > please create an issue or contact me via email or instagram.

 ## Screenshots